One-Pan Chicken and Sausage Roast

 2 tablespoons fresh sage leaves, chopped

 Peel and cut the onion into eighths, and put into a freezer bag with the oil, mustard, dried sage, a good grinding of pepper, and Worcestershire sauce.
 Cut lemon in half, squeeze juice into bag, and then cut the halves into eighths and add them.
-Squidge everything around to mix (the mustard needs help to combine) and then add the chicken pieces.
-Leave to marinade in the refrigerator overnight, or for up to 2 days.
+Squidge everything around to mix and then add the chicken pieces.
+Leave to marinade in the refrigerator for a few hours, overnight, or for up to 2 days.

-Cut the sausages into thirds (if they're the long kind).
-Arrange the chicken pieces in a roasting tin skin side up with the marinade, including all the bits and pieces, and tuck the sausages around them.
-Sprinkle the fresh sage leaves over the chicken and sausages and then put the tin into the oven to cook for 1 hour.
+Arrange the chicken pieces in a roasting pan skin side up with the marinade, including all the bits and pieces, and tuck the sausages around them.
+Sprinkle the fresh sage leaves over the chicken and sausages and then put the pan into the oven to cook for 40 minutes.
 Turn the sausages over half way through to color them evenly.

 Enjoy!